MikeKragelundDK/Migrations_week39/README.md

 **V7**
 I struggled again with JPA vs. DB data types (especially decimals).
 Given the tight scope of the decimal, the “optimal” solution would be a **value object** to validate/sanitize inputs and keep the logic in code rather than relying purely on database constraints.

+---

+### Why i chosen destructive vs non-destructive approach to schema changes.

+I chose a **non-destructive** approach to the schema changes.
+I generally prefer a non-destructive approach since i am using JPA to validate the changes, if the schema breaks expectations JPA will scream.
+Another reason is that it's easier to recover, if a migration goes wrong which makes it easier to hotfix down the line instead of trying to "undo" a change.
+I've been working with Spring professionally for approx 6 months time now, and i've seen firsthand the importance of data persistence and how costly it is to lose data, this will always make me prefer the non-destructive path.
+Unless a table is completely drained and the code updated, i won't drop a table.